Modelling the Effects of Hearing Loss on Neural Coding in the Auditory Midbrain with Variational Conditioning: Comparison Against ICNet

-Table \ref{tab:results} reports the median FEVE and KL divergence of the single branch ICNets on the test set, and the median pairwise difference to the score of the single branch model $\pm$ the median absolute deviation (MAD) over all sounds and animals for the other models.
+Table \ref{tab:results} reports the median FEVE and KL divergence of the single branch ICNets on the test set, and the median pairwise difference to this score $\pm$ the median absolute deviation (MAD) over all sounds for the other models.
 We used the median and MAD since there were several outliers, mainly from the speech in noise and ripples sounds.
-The single branch model generally performs best in terms of FEVE for any given animal, but the 6 parameter concatenative $\psi$-ICNet comes very close for hearing impaired animals, and matches or outperforms the single branch model in terms of KL divergence.
-ABRNet performs worse than all other models for hearing impaired animals and worse than the 6 parameter concatenative model for NH animals.
-Our implementation of cross-attention does not seem to have improved the performance of $\psi$-ICNet.
-Figure \ref{fig:results_comparison} provides visual examples of the responses predicted by the $\psi$-ICNet model compared to the true responses and the predictions of the single branch models, for different animals and sounds.
+The single branch model for a given animal generally achieves the best FEVE, but the 6 parameter $\psi$-ICNet comes very close for HI animals, and matches or outperforms the single branch model in terms of KL divergence.
+ABRNet performs worse than all other models for HI animals and worse than the 6 parameter $\psi$ model for NH animals.
+Figure \ref{fig:results_comparison} provides visual examples of the responses predicted by the $\psi$-ICNet model compared to the true responses and the predictions of the single branch models.